Alexandors/sertis-blog/README.md

 `npm i`

-For running the first time you may have to rebuild `node-sass` as follow:
+For running the first time you may have to rebuild `node-sass` as follows:

 `npm rebuild node-sass`

 To start:

 `npm start`

+The frontend will run in port `3000`